mm80843/T3.5/docs/Benef/PBN__Benef_1033.md

 # __Improved educational opportunities__

-## Name of the Benefit

-Improving access to quality education for students from low-income backgrounds reduces educational inequality, improves social mobility, and provides opportunities for economic growth and development.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors in education infrastructure and technology can benefit from increased demand and improved asset value of educational facilities.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1154.md)